-- if you directly collect personal data from private users, immediately tell them about:
+If you directly get personal data from private users, include the following:

 As you can see, you must provide lots of information to private individuals to comply with these basic requirements.
 The GDPR requires to provide this information “at the time when personal data are obtained”.